fbpx

 Prayer is incredibly powerful both in what God promises to do and in what it does to us.
 I want to encourage you in your prayer life.
 So, over the next few devotions, we’re going to explore prayer.
 I hope you’ll join us each day.

 I can’t do this without You.
 Please be with me today.
 Please guide me and lead me.
 Please forgive me and keep me from sin.
 Remind me of Your promises.
 Work in me to bring You honor and glory today through my words and actions that others may Glorify Your Name.
+Please give me everyhig I need for life and salvation.
 May Thy will be done.
 I pray this as one marked in Your name.

 Amen.